In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Abstract

 \section{Abstract}

-Existing pre-trained vision-language models, \textit{e.g.}, CLIP, have demonstrated impressive zero-shot generalization capabilities in various downstream tasks.
-However, the performance of these models will degrade significantly when test inputs present different distributions.
-To this end, we explore the concept of test-time prompt tuning (TTPT), which enables the adaptation of the CLIP model to novel downstream tasks through only one step of optimization on an unsupervised objective that involves the test sample.
-Motivated by in-context learning within field of natural language processing (NLP), we propose \textbf{In}-\textbf{C}ontext \textbf{P}rompt \textbf{L}earning (InCPL) for test-time visual recognition task.
-InCPL involves associating a new test sample with very few or even just one labeled example as its in-context prompt.
-As a result, it can reliably estimate a label for the test sample, thereby facilitating the model adaptation process.
-InCPL first employs a token net to represent language descriptions as visual prompts that the vision encoder of a CLIP model can comprehend.
-Paired with in-context examples, we further propose a context-aware unsupervised loss to optimize test sample-aware visual prompts.
-This optimization allows a pre-trained, frozen CLIP model to be adapted to a test sample from any task using its learned adaptive prompt.
-Our method has demonstrated superior performance and achieved state-of-the-art results across various downstream datasets.
+Current pre-trained vision-language models, such as CLIP, have demonstrated remarkable zero-shot generalization capabilities across various downstream tasks.
+However, their performance significantly degrades when test inputs exhibit different distributions.
+In this paper, we explore the concept of test-time prompt tuning (TTPT), which facilitates the adaptation of the CLIP model to novel downstream tasks through a one-step unsupervised optimization that involves only test samples.
+Inspired by in-context learning in natural language processing (NLP), we propose \textbf{In}-\textbf{C}ontext \textbf{P}rompt \textbf{L}earning (InCPL) for test-time visual recognition tasks, which empowers a pre-trained vision-language model with labeled examples as context information on downstream task.
+Specifically, InCPL associates a new test sample with very few labeled examples (sometimes just one) as context information, enabling reliable label estimation for the test sample and facilitating model adaptation.
+To achieve this, InCPL employs an efficient language-to-vision translator to explore the textual prior information for visual prompt learning.
+Further, we introduce a context-aware unsupervised loss to optimize visual prompts tailored to test samples.
+Finally, we design a cyclic learning strategy for visual and textual prompts to ensure mutual synergy across different modalities.
+This enables a pre-trained, frozen CLIP model to adapt to any task using its learned adaptive prompt.
+Our method demonstrates superior performance and achieves state-of-the-art results across various downstream datasets.